louismomo66/field_eyes/DEPLOYMENT.md

 #### Option A: Using Back4App's Database Service
 1. Create a new PostgreSQL database in Back4App
 2. Configure the connection settings in your container's environment variables
+3. Make sure to keep DB_HOST as "localhost" - Back4App will handle the connection mapping

 #### Option B: Using External Database
 1. Use any PostgreSQL provider (AWS RDS, DigitalOcean, etc.)
 2. Make sure the database is accessible from Back4App
-3. Configure the connection settings in your container's environment variables
+3. Update the connection settings in your container's environment variables

 ### 4. Verify Deployment